The Affera Inc. pulsed field (PF) energy radiofrequency ablation system.

 May 8, 2020 — A new clinical trial effectively uses pulsed field (PF) energy to treat patients with persistent or paroxysmal atrial fibrillation (AF) and showcases a novel approach to performing point-by-point ablation to provide safe and effective patient outcomes.
 The first-in-human trial combines the effectiveness of radiofrequency (RF) energy with the safety of pulsed field energy for ablation procedures.
 The results of the multi-center trial were presented today as late-breaking clinical science as part of Heart Rhythm Society (HRS) 2020 Science and were published simultaneously in Circulation: Arrhythmia and Electrophysiology.

 The trial looked at tissue selectivity of pulsed field ablation (PFA), which provides safety advantages over radiofrequency ablation (RFA) in treating AFib.
 "One-shot" PFA catheters have been shown capable of performing pulmonary vein isolation (PVI), but not flexible lesion sets such as linear lesions.
+The technology also is called electroporation because it causes temporary pore-like openings in the cell walls.
 This study tested a novel lattice-tip ablation catheter with a compressible 9 mm nitinol tip is able to deliver either focal RFA or PFA lesions, each in 2-5 seconds.
 It was used with a custom mapping system to treat paroxysmal or persistent AF

 “As we see pulse field ablation take off as an influential technology for treating atrial fibrillation, we look forward to how our study can move adoption of this procedure forward,” said Vivek Y. Reddy, M.D., director of cardiac arrhythmia services for The Mount Sinai Hospital and the Mount Sinai Health System, and The Leona M. and Harry B. Helmsley Charitable Trust professor of medicine in cardiac electrophysiology at Icahn School of Medicine at Mount Sinai.
 “The streamlined efficacy and safety benefits of using this new pulse field ablation approach are a true advancement for electrophysiologists everywhere.
 We hope our findings will play a role in reducing the routine procedure time for this patient population.”